 Religion: Thearavada Buddhism is the official religion.

 Currency: Cambodian Riel (KHR).
-5.000 Riel correspond to 1.24 US dollars.
+5.000 Riel correspond to 1.22 US dollars.
 The dollar currency is accepted almost everywhere as well as the Thai Baht.
-The main credit cards are accepted in hotels, shopping malls, shops and restaurants in major cities.
+All main credit cards are accepted in hotels, shopping centres, shops and restaurants in major cities.

-Mains: 220V.
-50hz.
+Power Grid: 220V.
+50Hz.
 The mains power frequency is not very stable.

-Telephone: The area code to call in Cambodia is +855 (0) 23.
-There are five mobile service providers in Cambodia: MobiTel (T) 012, Beeline (T) 090, Smart Mobile (T) 010 and 016, Cube (T) 013, MetFone (T) 097.
-MobiTel is the most widespread network and has transmitters in all major cities, although reception is still limited within the city limits.
-Tourists can buy a Sim Card for their mobile phones at the arrival terminal of all Cambodia airports and border checkpoints.
+Mobile Networks: The area code to call in Cambodia is 00855.
+There are five mobile service providers in Cambodia: Cellcard/Mobitel, Metfone, Smart, Qb, Beeline, CooTel and Excell.
+Tourists can buy a SIM Card for their mobile phones at the arrivals terminal of all airports in Cambodia and at the border Checkpoints.

 Internet access: internet access can be easily found in Phnom Penh or Siem Reap (in internet shops and coffee shops at $1US an hour).
 Wi-Fi is available in most hotels, restaurants, Mini Mart, Cafés and shopping malls.